Last Updated: 2025-10-21 Tue 14:18

 input.txt EDIT Problem 2 Input for puzzlebox, fill this in

-The functions in this problem are identical to a previous project in which code to support an LCD clock display was written.
+The functions in this problem are identical to a previous project in which code to support a battery meter was written.
 These functions are:

-Given a tod_t struct, reset and alter the bits pointed to by display to cause a proper clock display.
+Given a batt_t struct, reset and alter the bits pointed to by display to cause a proper batterature display.

 The big change in this iteration will be that the functions must be written in x86-64 assembly code.
-As C functions each of these is short, up to 85 lines maximum.
+As C functions each of these is short, 40 lines long in most cases and usually shorter.
 The assembly versions will be somewhat longer as each C line typically needs 1-4 lines of assembly code to implement fully.
 Coding these functions in assembly give you real experience writing working assembly code and working with it in combination with C.

 The code setup and tests are mostly identical for this problem as for the previous C version of the problem.
-Refer to original Clock LCD Display Problem description for a broad overview of the simulator and files associated with it.
+Refer to original Battery Meter Problem description for a broad overview of the battery meter simulator and files associated with it.

 3.1 Hand-Code Your Assembly